Where kids learn with a billion-dollar smile

 “We also try and promote extra-curricular learning among these children, many of them sing and dance well.
 Whenever possible we arrange a sports event at the school.
 A lot of parents who were earlier sending their children to private schools are now sending them to our school,” said the principal.

-In this school, students, always carrying a billion dollar smile on their face, are not only learning Math, English, or Science but learning to dream big.
+In this school, students, always carrying a billion-dollar smile on their face, are not only learning Math, English, or Science but are also learning to dream big.

-(The writer is Sr. Manager Training & Quality Analyst, Chhattisgarh.
+(The writer is State Operations Manager- Chhattisgarh, at Sampark Foundation.
 Views expressed are personal)